πŸ“… 2024-03-05 β€” Session: Resolved Git Commit Attribution and Author Issues

 Session Goal

-The session aimed to address and resolve issues related to Git commit attribution and author information, ensuring that all contributions are correctly recognized on GitHub.
+The primary goal of this session was to address and resolve issues related to Git commit attribution and author information in a repository.
+This included ensuring that all commits were correctly attributed to the user’s GitHub profile and correcting any past author information errors.

 Key Activities